roryl/zsx/README.md

 # ZSX Design Goals

-ZSX has an opinionated philosophy in regards to web application architecture that dictate it's featureset.
+ZSX has an opinionated philosophy in regards to web application architecture, these opinions dictate it's featureset.
 Understanding these opinions will help you determine if ZSX is right for your development style.

 ZSX is designed to enhance server rendered applications.
-It only uses semantic HTML and follows browser semantics.
 It improves the user experience of server rendered applications without breaking user’s expectations of browser behavior.

 We built [ChartSQL Studio](https://docs.chartsql.com) with ZSX and followed these guiding principles: